sean-atkinson/sean-atkinson/README.md

   * I love Formula 1
   * I think grey gloomy weather is the best weather
   * Absurdist humour is my jam
-  * My nine-month-old likes to test my devotion to her on a daily basis by placing herself in increasingly dangerous positions
+  * My nine-month-old likes to test my devotion to her on a daily basis by placing herself in increasingly dangerous situations

 Some of the languages and tools I use:
 <div>